-- Conducting commercial motor vehicle/driver safety, size, and weight inspections - Continuing enforcement and training partnerships with local, state, and federal law enforcement agencies - Educating property and passenger carriers that operate in Alaska - Educating hazardous materials carriers that operate in Alaska - Issuing oversize and overweight permits to the motoring public
+- Conducting commercial motor vehicle/driver safety, size, and weight inspections; - Continuing enforcement and training partnerships with local, state, and federal law enforcement agencies; - Educating property and passenger carriers that operate in Alaska; - Educating hazardous materials carriers that operate in Alaska; and - Issuing oversize and overweight permits to the motoring public.

 CVC's primary activities are to conduct safety inspections, size and weight compliance checks on all vehicles, especially those engaged in commerce, and to ensure proper permitting of all vehicles operating in Alaska.
-To the right is a mandatory weigh for a pile driver.
 Commercial vehicle and driver inspections serve to reduce the severity of CMV-related crashes by removing unsafe vehicles and unqualified drivers from the road.
-A total of 755 unsafe vehicles and 90 unqualified drivers were removed from the road during FY2019.
-In FY2019, a total of 5,868 inspections were conducted by Commercial Vehicle Compliance Inspectors (CVCIs).
-CVCIs documented 6,564 safety violations, which include: 5,287 vehicle violations, 1,148 driver violations, and 129 Hazardous Material (HazMat) safety violations.
+A total of 428 unsafe vehicles and 44 unqualified drivers were removed from the road during FY2020.
+In FY2020, a total of 3,648 inspections were conducted by Commercial Vehicle Compliance Inspectors (CVCIs).
+CVCIs documented 3,558 safety violations, which include: 2,689 vehicle violations, 812 driver violations, and 57 Hazardous Material (HazMat) safety violations.

 The purpose of weighing CMVs on Alaskan roads is to ensure the safety of the motoring public and the preservation of infrastructure.
 CMVs that are not weight compliant contribute to the premature deterioration of Alaska's roads and bridges.
 Inspection efforts focus on maintaining a high level of CMV weight compliance at fixed inspection/weigh stations and roadside inspection stations away from fixed facilities.
-In FY2019, a total of 64,718 CMVs were weighed for compliance at weigh stations throughout Alaska; an additional 208 vehicles were weighed during roadside weight inspections.
-There were 729 unpermitted overweight trucks discovered, 187 of which received a written citation.
-The SFY2019 weight compliance rate was 98.5%.
-Continued size and weight enforcement throughout the Northern and Central regions of Alaska is expected to maintain weight compliance in FY2020.
+In FY2020, a total of 93,583 CMVs were weighed for compliance at weigh stations throughout Alaska; an additional 266 vehicles were weighed during roadside weight operations.
+There were 1,223 unpermitted overweight trucks identified, 184 of which received a written citation.
+The SFY2020 weight compliance rate was 98.3%.
+Continued size and weight enforcement throughout the

+Northern and Central regions of Alaska is expected to maintain weight compliance in FY2021.